 And with water lock enabled, you can’t interact with your Fitbit, and it doesn’t respond to any taps, button pushes, or other actions on its screen!

-If your Fitbit doesn’t come out of water lock, this article’s tips should get your Fitbit back to its normal state, with water lock off.
+If your Fitbit doesn’t come out of water lock, this article’s tips should get your Fitbit back to its normal state, with the water lock off.

 So let’s read on!